leep-frog/very-import-ant/README.md

 extension in conjunction with another formatter use the [Multiple Formatters Extension](https://marketplace.visualstudio.com/items?itemName=Jota0222.multi-formatter).

+## Ignoring Files

+Under the hood, this extension uses the ruff tool.
+To disable formatting on a specific file, simply add `# ruff: noqa` in the relevant python file.

 ## Troubleshooting

 See [the troubleshooting doc](./docs/troubleshooting.md) for info on known issues and fixes.